Christchurch tramway routes: Cashmere line

 Five of the Board's combination trams were fitted with extra brakes for use on the Hills section.
 Later, ten "Hills" trams were ordered especially for use on the Hills line and also had the extra braking equipment fitted.
 Eventually there were 13 Hills cars in service.
 These were the only trams used on this section.

 Many of the tramlines were operated as part of a "linked route", that is, a cross-town service between two suburban termini.
 Cashmere was one of these lines and was initially linked with the St. Albans Park line until 1932-10-2.
 From 1932-10-3 to 1934-4-15 it was linked with the Dallington line, and then to the Papanui line from 1934-4-16 until it was closed.

 The Papanui–Cashmere route was the last tram route in operation in Christchurch.
 When the Barrington Street–Hills terminus section closed on 1953-4-13 it was replaced with a shuttle bus service, later served by Spreydon buses from 1953-6-21.
 The last revenue services were run on 1954-9-10 and by the time of the ceremonial running of the last tram the following day, the replacement bus service had already commenced.

-Today, the number 12 route (Northwood/Cashmere) of Environment Canterbury's Metro bus system follows the old Cashmere tram route south of Moorhouse Avenue.
+As of 2026, the Cashmere extension of the number 1 route (Rangiora/Cashmere) of Environment Canterbury's Metro bus system follows the old Cashmere tram route south of Moorhouse Avenue.